1-Sisyphe/youCanCodeAGif/README.md

 # youCanCodeAGif
-Can you make a High Quality Gif (like you find on https://www.reddit.com/r/HighQualityGifs/) from A to Z only by coding?
+Could you make a High Quality Gif (like you find on www.reddit.com/r/HighQualityGifs) from A to Z only by coding?
 Yes.

 Do you want to, though?

-If you have:
+If yes, then check if you have:
 - youtube-dl
 - ffmpeg
 - Python 3, including PIL and numpy